GoogleCloudPlatform/functions-framework-dart/dartfn/templates/json/README.md

 ```

 The Functions Framework parses the request data to fit the shape of a
-GreetingRequest object for you.
+`GreetingRequest` object for you.
 Because a name might not have been sent with
-the request, the function implementation provides a default name ('World').
+the request, the function implementation provides a default name: `World`.

 ```dart
 @CloudFunction()